BMI1

 Image credit: http://News.dianekennedy.ca

-Research also has associated belly fat with an increased risk of premature death-regardless of overall weight.
-In fact, studies have found that even when women were considered a normal weight based on standard body mass index (BMI) measurements, a large waistline increased the risk of dying from cardiovascular disease.
+Research also has associated belly fat with an increased risk of premature death regardless of overall weight.
+Studies have found that even when women were considered an average weight based on standard body mass index (BMI) measurements, a large waistline increased the risk of dying from cardiovascular disease.

 Measuring Your Middle

-So how do you know if you have too much belly fat?
-I think we know by looking but one can simply use a tape measure to confirm/verify the existence of belly fat.
+So, how do you know if you have too much belly fat?
+I think we know by looking, but one can use a tape measure to confirm/verify the existence of belly fat.

 Pull the tape measure until it fits snugly around you.